-Welcome to Appsloveworld Technologies, In this article will learn about what temporary tables are, the types of temporary tables, and the difference between # and ## temp tables in sql server.
+In this article, we will learn about temporary tables, the types of temporary tables, and the difference between # and ## temp tables in SQL Server.

-Temporary tables are very similar to the regular tables that exist temporarily on the database server. you can perform the database operations select, insert and delete in the temp table as for a Permanent table.
+Temporary tables are akin to regular tables but exist temporarily on the database server.
+You can perform database operations such as select, insert, and delete on temporary tables, just like on permanent tables.

-Regular or Permanent tables are created in the database, and they remain in the database permanently until we delete or drop them.
-But temporary tables are created in the tempDB and are automatically deleted or drop when they are no longer used.
+Regular or permanent tables are created in the database and persist in the database permanently until we delete or drop them.
+However, temporary tables are created in the tempDB and are automatically deleted or dropped when they are no longer in use.

 In SQL Server, there are two types of temporary tables,